What Is an Intensive Outpatient Program?

 Components of an Intensive Outpatient Program

-The exact components of care for an intensive outpatient program will vary from facility to facility, but generally consist of about 10-12 hours of group and individual counseling each week, plus encouraged participation in a 12-step program.
-Clients in IOPs will typically visit a facility for treatment three to four times a week, and attend sessions that usually last for about three hours at a time.
+The exact components of care for an intensive outpatient program will vary from facility to facility, but generally consist of about 9-12 hours of group and individual counseling each week, plus encouraged participation in a 12-step program.
+Clients in IOPs will typically visit a facility for treatment 5-7 times a week in the beginning (which eventually decreases to 3-4), and attend sessions that usually last for about three hours at a time.
 Patients can expect to participate in any or all of the following during the course of treatment:

 Depending on the facility, some IOPs may also include family therapy services.
 Studies show that including an individual’s family members into the treatment process significantly increases the chances of maintaining lasting sobriety.
 Family therapy also allows family members to become educated on the issues of addiction and understand exactly what it is that their loved one is going through.
 As with individualized counseling, family therapy is often held only when needed.